Skip to content

 Tourist Magnet

-Members of the clergy have also voiced their concerns about what is seen as the commercialization of Ireland’s holy mountain.
+Members of the clergy also voiced their concerns about what was seen as the commercialization of Ireland’s holy mountain.
 Currently, the Reek is a focal point for some major events, including endurance tests like the Gael Force and Sea2Summit races.
 Father Frank Fahey of Ballintubber Abbey, who was instrumental in the restoration of what is called the Tochar Padraig or ‘Patrick’s Causeway’, as an ancient pilgrimage route from the abbey to the top of the mountain, was quoted as saying that Croagh Patrick should not be exploited in this way, and that the sacred dimension must be prioritised and emphasised.

 Who Owns Croagh Patrick?

-Yet even today there is debate and often confusion about who actually owns Croagh Patrick.
+There has been much debate and often confusion about who actually owns Croagh Patrick.
 The fact is that despite its global fame, this mountain is not a national park or world heritage site.
 In fact, it is not legally protected at all.
 The higher slopes are actually part of what is called commonage and thus owned by a number of local farmers, while the small oratory at the peak is owned by the Catholic Church.

 Most of the pilgrim route is through two commonages, one with 46 shares and another with three shareholders.
-Elfyn Jones points out in his report that while there has been a very long tradition of access to the mountain from Murrisk there is no existing legal right of access on foot.
+Elfyn Jones pointed out in his report that while there has been a very long tradition of access to the mountain from Murrisk there is no existing legal right of access on foot.

 More recently, there has been talk that a recognised legal policy will be enacted meaning that anyone entering privately owned land, such as Croagh Patrick, will be taking responsibility for themselves, and that the landowners and the Mayo County Council will be indemnified.
 It is hoped that the Uplands Management Division of the Department of Arts, Heritage and Regional Development will provide a National Indemnity Scheme for Upland Areas as a matter of urgency.

-For over twenty years, the Murrisk Development Association (MDA) have worked to maintain Croagh Patrick as a national site.
+For over twenty-five years, the Murrisk Development Association (MDA) have worked to maintain Croagh Patrick as a national site.
 This is a somewhat unique organisation as it works to upkeep the mountain as a tourist attraction on a voluntary basis.
-The South West Mayo Development Company, a government funded agency, has also helped with funding for projects in the area, such as the community centre at the foot of the mountain.
+The Southwest Mayo Development Company, a government funded agency, helped with funding for projects in the area, such as the community centre at the foot of the mountain.
 The official car park at the foot of the mountain in Murrisk is maintained by the Mayo County Council, who began charging visitors after refurbishing the area at a cost of 150,000 Euros several years ago.
 Revenue from the car park is currently shared between the county council and the MDA.

 .The fact that the mountain is commonage also raises other questions for those who are concerned about its future.
 In 1989, a concerted effort to open the mountain to gold mining was thwarted only by local opposition.
 No less than twenty-one prospecting companies were invited to bid on mining rights at the time.
 That seam of gold is still contained in at least 12 quartz veins on the mountain, which according to experts could produce 700,000 tons of ore and potentially over 300,000 troy ounces of gold.
-Even today, over twenty-five years later, there is much chatter on the Internet about the prospect of revisiting gold mining.
+Even today, over thirty years later, there is much chatter on the Internet about the prospect of revisiting gold mining.
 Local opinion was somewhat divided at the time, although the majority prevailed, and no doubt this is a matter that will come up for debate again in the future.

 Other Approaches